desulaid/scalehook/README.md

   return 0;
 }
 ```
-I think, it's very easy, isn't it?
+It's very easy, isn't it?
 But i think you have a question "How can i call the original function?".
 But believe me, it's just as easy!
 ```c
 #include <stdio.h>
 #include "scalehook.h"